 Assessment of the thyroid gland

-Inspection and palpation- Instruct patient to extend neck slightly and swallow.
+Inspection and palpation- Instruct the patient to extend the neck slightly and swallow.

 -thyroid tissue should rise normally with swallowing.

 -palpate to note size, shape, symmetry, & tenderness.

 - Elevated thyroxine (T4) level- > 58.5 to 150 nmol/L

 - Elevated triiodothyronine (T3) level- > 1.15 to 3.10 nmol/L

 - High Radioactive Iodine Uptake (RAIU) through thyroid scanning.

 - Elevated thyroid-stimulating hormone (TSH or thyrotropin) level using serum immunoassay

 - Elevated free thyroxine (FT4) level through serum immunoassay.